January 5th and 6th, 2019

 Burn off those holiday calories, make some friends, have a great time!

 The course is a multi-loop/out-and-back type of thing where you’ll pass the “aid station” more than once.
-We’ve got drinks and snacks covered, and at the finish line you’ll find an all-you-can-eat cereal buffet, including cold cereals, oatmeal, and yogurt with all the toppings.
+We’ve got drinks and snacks covered, and at the finish line you’ll find an all-you-can-eat cereal buffet, with chili and soup if it’s cold, or cold cereals and yogurt with all the toppings if the temps are warmer.
 Lucky for you, your medal is a giant coffee mug that can hold all of these things!
+Vegetarians, vegans, and gluten-free runners, no worries, we’ll have options for you!

 This is a no t-shirt, no pressure, no whining event.
 (As is tradition with this race, t-shirts, hoodies, tank tops, and other gear is available for purchase.)